ottorst/ottorst/README.md

 - ⚡ Fun fact **I think developing is fun and challenging.**

+<h3 align="left">About me</h3>
+<p align="left">Information Engineer specializing in fullstack and backend development at SoyHenry.com, also in knowledge management business strategies, with a master's degree in management and administration. of companies (MDD of the UAM).
+Focused on innovation, talent, sales of consulting projects, GdC models and implementation, design of complex interaction tech platforms.
+Experience in leadership, goal management, knowledge management and market competencies, new approaches, creativity and agile work.
+Thinking structure, excellent for organizing teams and companies, solving problems, analyzing, dividing them, relating fundamental parts and solving.</p>
 <h3 align="left">Connect with me:</h3>
 <p align="left">Don't forget contact me at schmilinskyotto@gmail.com
 </p>